feliHeche/First-step-with-Hugging-Face/ReadMe.md

 ## 1. Overview
-This repository contains a small toy project designed to learn how to use the `transformers` library from Hugging Face.
+This repository contains a small toy project designed to learn how to use the `Hugging Face` ecosystem.
 This implementation is based on the official Hugging Face tutorial, which can be found [here](https://huggingface.co/learn/nlp-course/chapter3/4).

 ## 2. Organization